Covid 19 coronavirus: No new cases today, new rules for airline crew

 "While we cannot be certain, our hypothesis is that the virus may have been transmitted to a person ... via the surface of a rubbish bin," said director of public health Dr Caroline McElnay.

-The person then sat behind a man on the charter flight who tested positive on September 19.
+The person then sat behind a man on the charter flight whose positive test was reported on September 19.

-Previously the man was thought to have had an unusually long incubation period of about three weeks, having tested positive more than three weeks flying into New Zealand.
+Previously the man was thought to have had an unusually long incubation period, having tested positive three weeks after flying into New Zealand.

-Now he is thought to have caught Covid-19 on the flight from the person behind him, who also tested positive on September 19.
+Now he is thought to have caught Covid-19 on the flight from the person behind him, who didn't have any symptoms but tested positive on September 23, following the testing of all close contacts on the charter flight.

 McElnay said people in managed isolation had to put their own rubbish out in communal bins.
 There were signs telling them to use hand sanitiser before and after using the bin.